 The Permanent Collections

-World Cultures At the Royal Ontario Museum
+World Cultures At ROM

-Bishop White Gallery of Chinese Temple ArtThe massive mural, The Paradise of Maitreya, is the magnificent heart of the Chinese Temple Art gallery.
+The massive mural, The Paradise of Maitreya, is the magnificent heart of the gallery.
 Over seven centuries ago, this ornate mural covered the wall of a Buddhist monastery, a monastery that does not exist today.
-This gallery is a visitor favorite, perpetuating in its space three of the world's best preserved murals and beautiful Buddhist and Daoist sculptures dating from the 13th to 15th century AD.
+This gallery is a visitor favorite, perpetuating in its space three of the world's best-preserved murals and beautiful Buddhist and Daoist sculptures dating from the 13th to 15th century CE.

 Natural History

-The Teck Suite of Galleries: Earth's Treasures is a sparkling gem of an exhibit featuring an amazing collection of, well, sparkling gems.
+The Teck Suite of Galleries: Earth's Treasures is a sparkling gem of a gallery featuring an amazing collection of, well, sparkling gems.
 Examine meteorites, minerals, and gems that represent over 4.5 billion years of geological history.
 The Vale Gallery of Minerals, the Canadian Mining Hall of Fame Gallery, and the Gallery of Gems and Gold give visitors a first-hand look at Earth's natural formations and the process of mining, its impact on society, and the technology that has contributed to the advancement of mining.
 You can even touch a wall made of pure gold!

-Schad Gallery of BiodiversityThe Schad Gallery of Biodiversity iterates the importance of biodiversity on the planet and how humankind impacts other life on this planet.
+The Schad Gallery of Biodiversity iterates the importance of biodiversity on the planet and how humankind impacts other life on this planet.
 This gallery will explore sustainability, conservation, and biodiversity as vital in preserving this planet for generations to come.
 Multimedia and an array of specimens make this gallery insightful and fascinating for guests of all ages.

 Hands-On Galleries

-The Patrick and Barbara Keenan Family Gallery of Hands-on Biodiversity provides children and youth with an opportunity to explore the relationship between plants, animals, and humans first hand with live and fossilized specimens and interactive displays.
+The Patrick and Barbara Keenan Family Gallery of Hands-on Biodiversity provides children and youth with an opportunity to explore the relationship between plants, animals, and humans firsthand with live and fossilized specimens and interactive displays.

-Royal Ontario Museum Temporary Exhibitions
+ROM Temporary Exhibitions

 Royal Ontario Museum Hours

 For current hours of operation, please refer to the attraction's website.
-For those hungry learners, Druxy's ROM Cafe offers a variety of food including burgers, pizza, and healthy alternatives as well.
+For those hungry learners, Druxy's ROM Cafe offers a variety of food including sandwiches and healthy alternatives as well.
 The museum is least crowded on weekdays in the afternoon, but you'll want to dedicate at least two- three hours at the museum, depending on your thirst for knowledge.

 Royal Ontario Museum Tickets